TheBalahkay/adventures-of-the-sea-wolf/content/Chandri/Minor Events/Theft of Cluckington's egg.md

-[[Pippin Tangletoes]] Claims he followed a Golden crow to the a [[Ashen Wing]] stronghold located near his home.
+[[Pippin Tangletoes]] Claims he followed a  [[Golden-Feathered Crow]] to the a [[Ashen Wing]] stronghold located near his home.
 It was there that he came across Cluckington's egg on a pedestal bathed in a cold blue flame.
 He stole the egg claiming visions told him to do it.